Address Visual Traps with Pavement Markings

 DEFINITION AND DESCRIPTION

-Pavement edge lines typically discontinue in areas such as intersections and large, commercial entrances.
+Longitudinal pavement markings (e.g., edge lines, lane lines and center lines) typically discontinue in areas such as intersections and large, commercial entrances.
 Offset, skewed, complex, or multi-leg intersections, on curved roadways, may create “visual traps” and cause driver confusion.
-Multiple or offset left-turn lanes may also benefit from channelization to guide the driver.
-Dotted lane line extensions and edge lines can be used through intersections.
+Multiple or offset left-turn lanes may also benefit from dotted lane line extensions to guide drivers as they complete their turn.
+Dotted lane line extensions can be used to better delineate the intended vehicle path through intersections.

 Implementation Categories